a-218/a-218/README.md

 - 👋 Hi, I’m @a-218 or Alex Li

-- 🌱 I have graduated from Lighthouse Labs Web Development Bootcamp

 - ✨ Currently working at Copperleaf as a Software Engineer In Test

 - ✨ Open for opportunities to improve my programming skills.